 ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Imagine following a map for years that promises a clear destination.
 You arrive exactly where it said you would.
-When you stop walking, there is no sign telling you why you came.
+When you stop walking, there is no sign explaining why you came.

 Detailed answer below.
 Nothing here requires agreement.